o3de/o3de.org/content/docs/userguide/android-reference.md

+description: ' Learn &ALYlong; build commands and settings for the Android platform. '
+slug: android-reference
+title: Reference for Android
+---
 # Reference for Android<a name="android-reference"></a>

  This section is a reference for commands and build settings used by Lumberyard when working with the Android platform\.
 For general information and system\-wide build settings or commands, see the following topics\.